Skip to main content

 Causes, biological mechanisms, symptoms, diagnosis and treatment

-2. focal epilepsies, which begin in a specific region of the brain.
+2. Focal epilepsies, which begin in a specific region of the brain.

-Diagnosis of this disease is based on clinical symptoms reported by the patient and his or her family during epileptic seizures and on analysis of an electroencephalogram (EEG), i.e. a recording of the electrical activity of the brain's neurons.
-Cerebral MRI can also be used to detect damage to the cortex.
+patient and their close friends and relatives during epileptic seizures, and electroencephalogram analysis.
+This is a recording of the electrical activity of the brain’s neurons.
+A brain MRI can also be performed to detect damage to the cortex.

 13.02.2023 Understanding epilepsy in 2 minutes